 Provide your contact and insurance information to the other drivers involved in the crash and take their information in return.
 While you're at it, get contact information from the passengers in the other vehicles, as well as anyone who witnessed the accident.

 What you do and say immediately after an accident can come back to haunt you.
 Don't let it.
 Fight the urge to apologize or say things like, “I didn't see you”—even if you think the accident might be your fault.
 Likewise, avoid blaming other drivers.
 Keep discussions of the accident between you and the police, or you and your attorney, and refuse to sign documents other than the official police report.

 Just because you weren't whisked away in an ambulance doesn't mean you weren't injured in the accident.
 As soon as the police clear you to leave the scene, head to an urgent care or the emergency room for an examination so that you can get your injuries on record.
 This step is absolutely essential, particularly if you plan to move forward with an injury-related insurance claim or lawsuit.

 Document Everything to Build a Strong Case

 Save any and all documents related to the accident, including medical bills and vehicle repair receipts.
 If you were seriously injured, it may also be helpful to keep a journal of how your injuries affect your ability to complete day-to-day tasks.

-A seasoned accident and personal injury attorney can look out for your interests and help you pursue compensation for a wide variety of crash-related damages.
+Seasoned Wilmington, DE personal injury attorneys can look out for your interests and help you pursue compensation for a wide variety of crash-related damages.
 To discuss the details of your case, and learn more about the insurance claims or civil litigation process, contact the Morris James Personal Injury Group to schedule a free case consultation.